iynaix/dotfiles/home-manager.md

 ```

 ### TODO
-- gtk fonts, cursor and theme don't seem to be working
+- gtk theme doesn't seem to be working